Radio repeater: Duplexer system

 There are two legs to the duplexer filter, one is tuned to pass the input frequency, the other is tuned to pass the output frequency.
 Both legs of the filter are coupled to the antenna.
 The repeater receiver is connected to the receive leg while the transmitter is connected to the transmit leg.
 The duplexer prevents degradation of the receiver sensitivity by the transmitter in two ways.
 First, the receive leg greatly attenuates the transmitter's carrier at the receiver input (typically by 90-100 dB), preventing the carrier from overloading (blocking) the receiver front end.
 Second, the transmit leg attenuates the transmitter broadband noise on the receiver frequency, also typically by 90-100 dB.
 By virtue of the transmitter and receiver being on different frequencies, they can operate at the same time on a single antenna.

+According to Bertrand, "Radio repeater stations nearly always use cavity filters."
+Their advantages include very high Q factor, and the ability to handle high power levels.
+These filters are cavity resonators.
+The cylinder provides inductance, and surrounds a capacitor with a tuning knob.